Laserfiche/laserfiche-api-use-cases-dotnet/README.md

 - Select the first option (i.e. Create a public 'Access Key'...).
 - Click the 'Download key as base-64 string' button for later use.
 - Click OK.
 - Select the required scope(s) in the 'Authentication' tab.
-For running this sample project, both 'repository.Read' and 'repository.Write' scopes are required.
+For running this sample project these scopes are required:
+  - For repository API sample code: `repository.Read repository.Write`
+  - For OData API sample code: `table.Read table Write project/Global`
 - Click on the 'Update scopes' button.

 ### 3. Clone this repo on your local machine